 We would come to understand it wasn’t so much that she wasn’t moving her arms and legs- but rather, how she was moving them.

 The day was finally upon us.
 The “wait-and- see” day.
 Ashlynn’s 6-months follow-up.
-I remember in the months prior, I had been able to calm my anxious mind by saying “Let’s take this day by day.
+We had spent 35 days in the NICU.
+I remember in those months prior, I had been able to calm my anxious mind by saying “Let’s take this day by day.
 There’s no sense in worrying right now!
 Six months is a long time away.
 Anything is possible!”
 (All the while Chris and I would pray for her miracle; pray that the doctors would say that they no longer saw any sign of the brain damage).
 Fastest 6 months of my life.
 It was actually Valentine’s Day.
 I had always loved that day growing up.
 It reminded me of my February birthday.
 It also reminded me of the beautifully-wrapped gifts my mom and dad would have waiting for us on that day when we got home from school.
 I loved everything about that day- the pink and red, the hearts everywhere.
 I always made it a point to do something fun on that day.
 But this year, Valentine’s Day was different.
 Very different.